 In the summer of 2012, Samyn was promoted to Editor, becoming only the 15th person to hold that office since the Free Press began publishing in 1872.

-Janice Neil is chair of the Ryerson School of Journalism, teaching students in the Bachelor of Journalism and Masters of Journalism programs.
+Janice Neil is the former chair of Toronto Metropolitan’s School of Journalism, teaching students in the Bachelor of Journalism and Masters of Journalism programs.

 After joining the faculty in 2007, she served as Editor-in-Chief of J-Source.ca a national website providing information, commentary and resources on the Canadian journalism industry.
 Her earlier professional journalism career included working as the senior producer of CBC Radio 1’s Metro Morning, TVOntario’s Studio 2 and as a reporter for CBC in London (UK), Toronto and Regina.
 She was also a member of the journalism faculty at Carleton University.